 8. Make the most of your retirement

 If you’ve recently retired, volunteering is a great way to continue to do worthwhile work and keep your confidence levels high at a time when it can be difficult to transition out of employment.
-You’ve probably got a wealth of skills and experiences that could be really useful to your local Royal Voluntary Service.
+You’ve probably got a wealth of skills, knowledge and experience that could be really useful to your local Royal Voluntary Service.